yihui/yihui.org/content/knitr/options.md

     TeX error occurs.
 This feature is only for `.Rnw` documents, and implemented in RStudio.

--   `eval.after`: (`c('fig.cap', 'fig.alt')`; character) A character vector of
+-   `eval.after`: (`c('fig.cap', 'fig.scap', 'fig.alt')`; character) A character
-    option names.
+    vector of option names.
 These options will be evaluated *after* a chunk has been evaluated, and all other options will be evaluated before a chunk.
 For example, for `fig.cap = paste('p-value is', t.test(x)$p.value)`, it will be evaluated after the chunk according to the value of `x` if `eval.after = 'fig.cap'`.